Master of Social Work (Qualifying)

 - Start dates

-- ACU Online Term 1 - January, ACU Online Term 3 - July
+- ACU Term 1, ACU Term 3

 Overview

-The Master of Social Work is a vibrant and challenging program.
+The Master of Social Work (Qualifying) is a vibrant and challenging program.
 You will be encouraged to build on your existing knowledge and experience, and gain a sound understanding of social work values and practice approaches.
 The course emphasises social justice, human rights, and achieving the best possible outcomes for the most marginalised and disadvantaged members of our community.
 You will be taught by leading social work practitioners and academics, with a strong focus on experiential learning.

-You must attend a compulsory, 10-day on-campus component in Year 1 and a 10-day on-campus component in Year 2 of your program (i.e., 20 on-campus days in total), delivered at ACU's Brisbane and Melbourne campuses.
+You must attend a compulsory, 10-day on-campus component in Year 1 and a 10-day on-campus component in Year 2 of your program (i.e., 20 on-campus days in total), delivered at ACU's Brisbane and Melbourne campuses

 Professional experience